An example of $A_2$ Rogers-Ramanujan bipartition identities of level 3: Introduction

-After the groundbreaking paper ~\cite{ASW}, a vast literature is devoted to the study of $A_2$ Rogers-Ramanujan identities (see ~\cite{CDA,CW,FFW,FW,KR3,War2,War}), especially to the search for manifestly positive infinite sums such as ~\cite[Theorem 5.2]{ASW}, ~\cite[Theorem 1.1]{CW} for level 4 and ~\cite[Theorem 1.6]{CDA} for level 5.
+After the groundbreaking paper ~\cite{ASW}, a vast literature is devoted to the study of $A_2$ Rogers-Ramanujan identities (see ~\cite{CDA,CW,FFW,FW,KR3,Unc,War2,War,War3}), especially to the search for manifestly positive infinite sums such as ~\cite[Theorem 5.2]{ASW}, ~\cite[Theorem 1.1]{CW} for level 4 and ~\cite[Theorem 1.6]{CDA} for level 5.

-After a success of vertex operator theoretic proofs of the Rogers-Ramanujan identities such as ~\cite{LW3,MP}, it has been expected that, for each affine GCM $X^{(r)}_N$ and a dominant integral weight $\Lambda\in\MP$, there should exists a Rogers-Ramanujan type identity whose infinite product is given by $\chi_A(V(\Lambda))$.
-More precisely, it is natural to expect that the sum side is related to the $n(X^{(r)}_N)$-colored partitions, where
+After a success of vertex operator theoretic proofs of the Rogers-Ramanujan identities such as ~\cite{LW3,MP}, it has been expected that, for an affine GCM $X^{(r)}_N$ and a dominant integral weight $\Lambda\in\MP$, there should exist a Rogers-Ramanujan type identity whose infinite product is given by $\chi_A(V(\Lambda))$.
+It is natural to expect that the sum side is related to the $n(X^{(r)}_N)$-colored partitions, where

-For the twisted Coxeter number, see ~\cite[\S8, Table I,II]{Fil}.
-Concerning the fact $n(A^{(1)}_{r})=r$, it is expected that $A_2$ Rogers-Ramanujan identities are related to the 2-colored partitions (and thus to the bipartitions).
-It would be interesting if the results in this paper are generalized to higher level standard $\GEE(A^{(1)}_2)$-modules.
+Concerning the fact $n(A^{(1)}_{r})=r$, it is expected that the $A_2$ Rogers-Ramanujan identities are related to the 2-colored partitions (and thus to the bipartitions).
+It would be interesting if the results in this paper are generalized to higher levels.